giampaolo/confix/docs/index.rst

     later.
-    If *section* is ``None`` it is assumed that the configuration file will not be split in sub-sections otherwise *section* is the name of a specific section which will be referenced by the config file.
+    If *section* is ``None`` it is assumed that the configuration file will not be split in sub-sections otherwise *section* is the name of a specific section which will be referenced by the configuration file.
     All class attributes starting with an underscore will be ignored, same for methods, classmethods or any other non-callable type.
     A class decoratored with this method becomes dict()-able.